JBrosDevelopment/VirtualComputer/README.md

 This project is a virtual 8 bit computer that takes a vector of bytes and runs it as instructions It includes the virtual machine, assembler, and compiler for custom assembly and high level language.

-I created a blog post about this project and you can find that on **[Hashnode](https://jbrosdev.hashnode.dev/)**.
+I created a blog post about this project and you can find that on **[Hashnode](https://jbrosdev.hashnode.dev/making-a-virtual-machine-binary-to-assembly-to-c-all-in-rust)**.
 It goes deeper into explaining the different parts of this project.

 ## Add to Your Project

-You can add this to your project with the terminal command:
+You can add this to your Rust project with the terminal command:

 ```
 cargo add vc_8bit